 This is still is a raw subject for me, in that there was a time when every month, I would receive a bill, and I look at it and I think, ‘This is money I could be putting away for college.’
 Instead, it’s being spent because my ex and I can’t agree on things, and we have to use attorneys to have our conversations.

-I am not faulting attorneys.
+Again, I am not faulting attorneys.
 The attorneys are just doing their jobs.
-But, if people could put their emotions aside, and think of the kids, the divorce attorney business would barely even exist.
-And that’s the way it should be.
-But the reality is, divorce attorneys clean up because of people’s anger and emotions.
+But, if people could put their emotions aside, and think of the kids, they would have so much more money.

 Like this article?
 Check out, “8 Great Things Divorce Does for a Woman”